Jermesa-Studio/JRS_Vehicle_Physics_Controller/README.md

 Open Sound: This parameter lets you assign an AudioSource for the sound played when the door opens.

 Close Sound: This parameter lets you assign an AudioSource for the sound played when the door closes.

+Axis to Rotate: You can select which axis (X/Y/Z) the door will rotate.

 To use the script, simply press the assigned Toggle Key (default is Space key) while in play mode in the Unity Editor.
 This will open or close the door based on its current state.